Barbecue Smoked Pulled Pork recipe - Carolina Style

-This North Carolina pulled pork recipe includes a vinegar based sauce, also called a Mop, to baste the bbq pork while it cooks.
+Because this particular recipe is North Carolina style it includes a vinegar based sauce, also called a Mop, to baste the pork while it cooks.

-After it's cooked and shredded you'll use a special pulled pork barbecue sauce which keeps the meat nice and juicy.
+And after it's cooked and shredded you'll use a special sauce or slather that keeps the meat nice and juicy.

-After the pulled pork has been shredded, add it to the crockpot, pour in the sauce and either refrigerate until it's needed or serve it right away.
+After the meat has been shredded, add it to a crockpot or large aluminum pan, pour in the sauce, stir and either refrigerate until it's needed or serve it right away.

 Prep Time: 10 minutes